MPI-EVA-Archaeogenetics/Autorun_eager/README.md

 Turns off automatic cleanup of intermediate files on successful completion of a run to allow resuming of the run when additional data becomes available, without rerunning completed steps.

+### local_paths

+This is profile contains all paramters provided to BOTH SG and TF runs that are paths to files on the local MPI-EVA filesystem.
+They are provided in a separate profile to make it clearer to provided added transparency as well as make it easier for third parties to reproduce the processing done with Autorun_eager (e.g. by loading the `SG` or `TF` remote profiles) without getting errors about paths that do not exist on their filesystem.

 ### SG

 The standardised parameters for processing human shotgun data.